CAFxX/gmp-ino/README.md

 ## Installing

-This library is slated for inclusion in the Arduino library manager.

-Once included, you will be able to simply add it to your project by going in the library manager and searching for "gmp-ino".
+You can install this library via the built-in library manager in your Arduino IDE (Sketch > Include Library > Manage Libraries...), searching for `gmp-ino` and clicking "Install".

 ## Usage